roumcha/browser-extensions/src/style-fixes-for-atcoder/README.md

 It re-downloads the CSS files used on the page and applies it to widths ranging from 767 to 768 px.

-Note: External communication occurs to download CSS.
+Note: External communication occurs to download CSS files.

 ### When viewing [AtCoderInfo](https://info.atcoder.jp/) with a narrow window width, the top menu does not open